 Hi, I’m Natalie.
 I’m a writer, artist, and science/medical researcher from Saint Paul, Minnesota.
-I’m interested in science communication, infectious disease epidemiology, antibiotic use, and viral and bacterial evolution.
+I’m interested in science communication, infectious disease epidemiology, and access to tests and treatments for invasive fungal infections.
 I have a Master of Public Health from the University of Minnesota, where my work on the epidemiology of homicide won the Best Master’s Project Award.

 My creative nonfiction has been published in The Normal School, Prairie Schooner, The Iowa Review, and elsewhere.
 My essays have won the John Guyon Literary Nonfiction Award, the Prairie Schooner Creative Nonfiction Award, and the Sonora Review Essay Award.
 I received a 2013 residency from the Kimmel Harding Nelson Center for the Arts, where I fell unexpectedly in love with Nebraska.